What is Kaizen Training? or How to Get Better at Everything!The Japanese Training and Philosophy from Continual Improvement August 28, 2017

-Kaizen is Japanese philosophy of continuous improvement of your work.
+Kaizen is a Japanese philosophy of continuous improvement of your work.
 Kaizen can be simply translated as “improvement” (kai = change, zen = good).
 But as many other Japanese hieroglyphs, it does have a deeper meaning than that.
-Let’s take a look of the two hieroglyphs:
+Let’s take a look at the two hieroglyphs:

 Kai is formed from two words: self + whip.
 Which implies you are the only person that can change you.
 Nobody else can do that, no matter how hard they try.
 The real change comes from within.
 Kai is another word for “revolution”.
 Which suggests that this is not a small change, but a big one.

 Zen is also formed from two words: sheep + altar.
 Or, said in other words, it means a sacrifice.

 So if we can sum up the deeper meaning of Kaizen – Push yourself to the limit and make a sacrifice when it’s needed.